 There will not be an option for students to discontinue a subject at the end of Year 12.
 Students beginning subjects in Year 12 are committing to them for two years and that is why a three-subject (plus Enrichment option) route will be followed by the majority.
 However, as an academic school we allow our most able students to continue with as broad a curriculum as possible.
-As a result, students who have a number of high GCSE grades (at least six grades 7) are permitted to study four A Levels, according to prescribed pathways, as follows:
+As a result, students who have a number of high GCSE grades (at least six subjects at grade 7 or higher) are permitted to study four A Levels, according to prescribed pathways, as follows:

 - students who opt for Further Mathematics, as they may study two A Levels alongside Mathematics and Further Mathematics

 - students wishing to study Biology, Chemistry, Physics and Mathematics

 - Students wishing to study other combinations of four subjects will be considered, provided there is overlap in the skills required (for example, Humanities and Social Sciences).